janimakr/VQA/README.md

 - >A description is generated using the above architectures.
 - >Input questions are answered using a pretrained model from Transformers library.
-- >The output generated is converted from text-to-speech using the gtts library.
+- >The output generated is converted from text-to-speech using the gTTS library.

 Datasets: